← Back to Skills / Marketplace / jarvis

 01

-Jarvis-style interfaces feel like they're hovering in space rather than sitting on a background.
+Jarvis-style interfaces feel like they're hovering in space.
 Translucent panels with subtle borders, elements floating at different depths, information that appears to exist in three-dimensional space even on a flat screen.
 This layered quality communicates that the system has depth — more intelligence behind what's shown than the current view reveals.

 02

-The arc reactor blue that defines this aesthetic isn't a brand color or a decorative choice — it's a communication system.
+The arc reactor blue that defines this aesthetic is a communication system.
 Every time that specific electric blue appears, it means: this is active, this is where the system is focused right now, this is what matters.
 Its rarity is its power.
 When it shows up, your eye goes there immediately, without thinking.

 03